 Although the format varies, in general the comparative studies summarise the worldwide history of the sector, identifying the period, location and authors of the most significant developments in order to provide a contextual framework to help identify the outstanding as well as the most representative plant, buildings, sites or landscapes produced by the chosen sector.
 The theoretical and practical considerations of these properties as World Heritage sites is examined in the light of the ten criteria for Outstanding Universal Value in UNESCO's Operational Guidelines for the Implementation of the World Heritage Convention.
-This then is tested against a selection of sites, written by different authors, although recommendations for inscription are not made.
-The immediate beneficiary is UNESCO, to help it distinguish places eligible for inscription on the World Heritage list, but the criteria are applicable to other national or regional denominations.
+A selection of case studies, written by different authors, contributes to the comparative evaluation of different sites around the world, although without making any recommendations.
+The immediate beneficiary of the report is UNESCO, to help it distinguish places eligible for inscription on the World Heritage list, but the criteria are applicable to other national or regional denominations.

-1.3 Objectives
+1.2 Objectives